 What should I do in Manuel Antonio Park?

 Besides spending time at the beach or snorkeling, there is plenty to do on land!
-Explore the Park’s natural rainforests, walkthrough spectacular beach coves, take an aerial tram tour or zip line tour with an eco-tourism company, visit local artisan shops, visit a butterfly garden, or catch views of wonderful local waterfalls.
+There are a number of rainforests tours available.
+You can also walk through spectacular beach coves, take an aerial tram tour or zip line tour with an eco-tourism company, visit local artisan shops, visit a butterfly garden, or catch views of wonderful local waterfalls.
 The list goes on and on for what you can see and do while visiting Manuel Antonio National Park.

 About Caravan Tours